Mohamed-Daoud/GCData-Project/CodeBook.md

 ## Output data files
 The output data files are the following
-* tidyData.csv representing the merged data from the three data sources above
+* tidyData.csv representing the merged data from the three data sources above, then reduced to only those having the mean and standard deviation values
 * tidyDataAverage.csv representing the average of all variables categorized by test and train data

 ### tidyData.csv
-the output file has 561 Columns represented in the features.txt file + 1 more column added by the script run_analysis.R to distinguish between test and train data
+the output file has 79 Columns representing only those variables holding the mean and standard deviation values + 1 more column added by the script run_analysis.R to distinguish between test and train data
 * 1-tBodyAcc-mean()-X
 * 2-tBodyAcc-mean()-Y
 * 3-tBodyAcc-mean()-Z